About

 We aim to serve as a local/global clearinghouse for bioimage analysis methods, connecting image-data owners with image-analysis practitioners.

-The core members of the Image Analysis Collaboratory will consist of physicists, mathematicians, computer scientists, engineers, and life-scientist with an algorithmic bent.
-We aim to assemble a group of people with diverse backgrounds, united in their desire to extract maximum information from images (in finite time) and interest in teaching best practices.
+The core members of the Image Analysis Collaboratory are physicists, mathematicians, computer scientists, engineers, and life-scientist with an algorithmic bent: A group of people with diverse backgrounds, united in our desire to extract maximum information from images (in finite time) and interest in teaching best practices.